Quantum walks under superposition of causal order: Acknowledgements

 We acknowledge support from the Interdisciplinary Cyber Physical Systems (ICPS) Programme of the Department of Science and Technology, Government of India.
 Grant No. DST/ICPS/QuST/Theme-1/2019.
-PC and US contributed equally to this work.
+This work was partially completed while PC and SU were at the Institute of Mathematical Sciences, Chennai.